-Over one million Rohingya, a Muslim minority from Myanmar, have fled conflict and persecution in multiple waves of displacement.
+(Updated 8 April 2026) Over one million and three hundred thousand Rohingya, a Muslim minority from Myanmar, have fled conflict and persecution in multiple waves of displacement.
 The most significant exodus occurred in August 2017 when 742,000 ethnic Rohingya fled military persecution in Myanmar for neighbouring Bangladesh.
 Those fleeing violence and attacks joined around 300,000 individuals who had previously sought refuge in Bangladesh.
-Currently, the region is home to 1.1 million Rohingya refugees who rely entirely on humanitarian assistance for protection, food, water, shelter and health.
-Thousands more refugees have fled to neighbouring countries, and over 2.8 million people are internally displaced within Myanmar, 90% since the military takeover.
+Currently, the region is home to 1.3 million Rohingya refugees who rely entirely on humanitarian assistance for protection, food, water, shelter and health.
+As of 30 March 2026 3,7 million are internally displaced (IDPs) nationwide, most since the military takeover.

 Who are the Rohingya?